jodithea/Polygenic_score_workshop/README.md

 * Clone this repository to get a local copy of all files

-* In your terminal or HPC environemnt, run:
+* In your terminal or HPC environment, run:

 ```bash
 git clone https://github.com/jodithea/Polygenic_score_workshop.git